C-Tracy/ScriptingForBiologists/BiologicalIntroToPython.md

 ```
 Remember that dictionaries are unidirectional and you cannot call the 'value' and get the matching 'key'

-## For Loops in Python
+### For Loops in Python
 Let's now briefly review syntax of for loops in python.
 ```
-for i in something:
+for i in list:
     do something
 ```
 Note that the for line always ends with :

 In python, for a command to be included within your for-loop it needs to be indented with four spaces.

 Now lets try to make a more biologically relevant for loop that may help in looping through DNA.
+Additionally, note that if you are working in python interactvie and running each line of code individually, you can use \ at the end of your line to let you continue a statement onto the next line
 ```
+python3
 DNA_list = ['GGGG', 'ATCG']
-for i in DNA_list:
+for i in DNA_list: \
     print(i)
 ```
 Play around with the above for loop and see what would happen if you didn't indent your print statement.